Phantsure/hax/README.md

 # Magic Coder
-A cli tool of your dreams
+A cli tool of your dreams + slack bot